-Today, Bradley has more than 160 female partners, associates, counsel and senior attorneys.
-The numerous women in key leadership positions – including executive board members, office managing partners, practice group heads, and chairs of key committees – reflect Bradley’s commitment to strong gender diversity in our management as well as in our associate classes and partner promotions.
+Today, Bradley has numerous women in key leadership positions – including executive board members, office managing partners, practice group heads, and chairs of key committees – that reflect the firm’s commitment to gender diversity in our management, as well as in our associate classes and partner promotions.

-Women at Bradley consistently display strong leadership both in the legal field and in their communities.
-Their reputation is demonstrated through quotes in news stories, published articles in leading business and trade publications, and key speaking positions at conferences and seminars.
+Women at Bradley consistently display strong leadership outside of the firm as well – both in the legal field and in their communities.
+Their reputation is demonstrated by recognition in major legal rankings and awards, service in legal and industry associations, participation in leadership organizations, and volunteerism in charitable organizations, as well through quotes in news stories, published articles in leading business and trade publications, and key speaking positions at conferences and seminars.

-At Bradley, we are proud of the role our firm played in blazing a trail for female lawyers in this country.
-We’re equally proud to continue supporting strong female leadership within the firm, the legal industry and our communities.
+At Bradley, we are proud of the role our firm has played in opening doors for female lawyers in this country and equally proud to continue supporting female leadership within the firm, the legal industry and our communities.